adonisjs/v5-docs/content/guides/fundamentals/environment-variables.md

 })
 ```

-AdonisJS extracts the static type information from the validation rules and provides IntelliSense for the validated properties.
+Also, AdonisJS extracts the static type information from the validation rules and provides IntelliSense for the validated properties.

 ![](https://res.cloudinary.com/adonis-js/image/upload/q_auto,f_auto/v1617158425/v5/adonis-env-intellisense.jpg)